Health Data

 Health data is a hot topic at EU level, and with the number of initiatives steadily increasing there is an opportunity for the medical & research community to provide input.
 Indeed, the European Commission has recently announced plans for Europe’s digital transformation by 2030, ‘Europe’s Digital Decade’ and launched a series of initiatives relevant for the health sector including the proposal for the Artificial Intelligence Act, the Data Governance Act and plans for the European Health Data Space.

-The BioMed Alliance was also recently accepted as a registered stakeholder in the Joint Action Towards the European Health Data Space (TEHDAS) which aims at guiding the establishment of the European Health Data Space.
-The Task Force on Health Data was established to combine the expertise of experts in health data sharing and contribute efficiently and meaningfully to on-going and future health-data related initiatives and policies, included the TEHDAS Joint Action.
+The Task Force on Health Data was established to combine the expertise of experts in health data sharing and contribute efficiently and meaningfully to on-going and future health-data related initiatives and policies.

 Chair